Apache basic authorizationYou can secure STOR2RRD web site easily by using Apache basic authorization.

 There is a lot of manuals how to activate it on the Internet.

-Note that since version 2.10 you can activate internal ACL authorization in the product itself.
+You can activate internal ACL authorization in the product itself.

 Here is simple summary for Apache 1.x - 2.3: (all actions under root user):